TylerAudet/722/README.md

 ````
 java -Xmx8g -jar ~/bin/snpEff/snpEff.jar -ud 0 Drosophila_melanogaster interesting_loci.table > loci.ann.table

+# -ud stops SNPEff from keeping all the upstream and downstream elements that make the output much bigger and don't contain anything we are interested in

 ````

-This gives me a table with 82033 loci of interest and the genes they are associated with.
+This gives me a table with 31173 loci of interest and the genes they are associated with.
 This table can be filtered to removed regions that are probably not going to be important in this analysis such as intron variants or synonymous mutations.
 This filtering can be done with `grep` and the following line of code:

 ````
 grep -v 'intron_variant'  loci.ann.table |grep -v 'synonymous_variant' | grep -v 'intergenic_region' > loci.filter.ann.table